Oral Hygiene & Caring for Braces

 Bacteria can also collect on the surface of your tongue and roof of the mouth, so it is important to also brush these areas with your toothbrush.

 Flossing with braces can be tricky, but with the aid of special orthodontic flossers you will be able to effectively clean between your teeth.
-It is important to floss at least once a day to remove any plaque and food that has collected between the teeth.
+As always, it is important to floss at least once a day to remove any plaque and food that has collected between the teeth.
 Here are some tips on flossing with the use of a threader:

 - Step 1: Start my pulling a piece of floss through the threader.